 For sellers with Brand Registry you’ll want to do a Partial Update using the Product ID (typically UPC or MPN) with just the required information in the first portion of the template.
 This will activate Brand Registry and assign your products a GCID.
 To verify which of your products are currently activated by Brand Registry go to Reports – Business Reports – Brand Performance.
 Products in your catalog that have Brand Registry activated will be listed here.

-6) Send Notifications to Infringing Sellers
+6) Update on Sending Notifications to Infringing Sellers

 7) File Copyright, Trademark, Counterfeit & Listing Abuse Infringements

 When contacting other sellers or Amazon it’s important to reference the specific policy that is being violated.
 In addition, in the case of duplicate listings or a trademark in a competitor’s title, you can specify in your infringement report that the infringement is against the listing, and not against any seller in particular.
 This achieves the goal of removing unauthorized use of IP without creating a barrage of emails from sellers who were selling on that listing without their knowledge of the infringement.

 Definition: a secondary listing of the same product on Amazon, often created with a reseller UPC code.

 “Creating a new ASIN when the same product already exists in Amazon’s catalog is prohibited and can result in your ASIN creation or selling privileges being temporarily suspended or permanently removed.”

 Goal: to remove all sellers from the duplicate listing so that it becomes inactive or merging it.

 Definition: a seller is using your trademarked brand name in their title, copy or seller display name.

 “Amazon does not allow listings that violate the intellectual property rights of brands or other rights owners.
 If you are unsure whether your content or product violates someone else’s patent, you should consult a lawyer before listing on Amazon.”